psidex/CustomBangSearch/README.md

 ## How the extension works

-On Firefox, CBS uses the `WebRequestBlocking` API to intercept requests to the supported search engines, and if a bang is found, blocks the request and redirects the user to the chosen URL with the query inserted.
+CBS uses the `WebRequestBlocking` API to intercept requests to the supported search engines, and if a bang is found, redirects the user to the chosen URL with the query inserted.

-On Chrome, CBS uses the `tabs` API to watch for when a tab URL updates, does a similar search for bangs, and then updates the tab location.

-We use different methods per browser, because `WebRequestBlocking` is faster and more efficient, but [Google's deprecation](https://developer.chrome.com/docs/extensions/mv3/mv3-migration/#when-use-blocking-webrequest) of said API in manifest V3 means it can't be used in Chrome.

-This unfortunately means there's some slight differences in behaviour, and each browser has [its own list of supported search engines that work with CBS](./docs/supported-engines.md).

 ## Development